Anesthesia Courses (ANES)

 ANES:6010 Advanced Principles of Anesthesia Practice I 4 s.h.

 Special needs and intraoperative anesthetic management of complex patient populations and those with advanced pathologic states; anesthetic techniques for specific surgical subspecialties including pediatrics, obstetrics, neurosurgery, cardiac, vascular, thoracic, transplant, trauma, EENT, dental, and aesthetic or reconstructive procedures; pertinent pathophysiology and anesthetic monitoring and management techniques; clinical case conferences provide opportunities to discuss perianesthetic complications and challenges.
-Prerequisites: NURS:6007 with a minimum grade of B- or ANES:6007 with a minimum grade of B-.
+Prerequisites: NURS:6007 with a minimum grade of B- or NURS:6007 with a minimum grade of B-.
 Same as NURS:6010.

 ANES:6012 Advanced Principles of Anesthesia Practice II 1 s.h.

 Acute and chronic pain treatment modalities for all patients presenting for a variety of medical or surgical procedures across the lifespan.
-Prerequisites: NURS:6007 with a minimum grade of B- or ANES:6007 with a minimum grade of B-.
+Prerequisites: NURS:6007 with a minimum grade of B- or NURS:6007 with a minimum grade of B-.
 Same as NURS:6012.

 ANES:6051 Clinical Anesthesia I 2 s.h.